The Coffin

-The Coffin is a 2008 horror film starring Ananda Everingham and Karen Mok.
+The Coffin is a 2008 Thai / South Korean / Hong Kong horror film starring Ananda Everingham and Karen Mok.

 Plot

 A young man named Chris (Ananda Everingham), and several years later, a woman named Zoe (Karen Mok), undergo a Thai ritual of lying in a coffin, which is supposed to ensure long life and banish bad luck.
 The ritual is also seen as a solution to diseases like liver cancer.

 The movie is not continuous as it shows scenes of the past and the present.